intel/he-toolkit/kit/PLUGINS.md

 ```

 ### Main directory
-The plugin root directory must be named with the value of `name` defined in the
+The plugin root directory must have the same name as the plugin, thus it must
-TOML file.
-This name must be an unique label that will be used to identify the
+be the same as the `name` value defined in the TOML file.
+This name must be an
-plugin in the system.
+unique label that will be used to identify the plugin in the system.